 The practice is far from a foreign concept to many retailers.
 Many consumers are unaware of its prevalence, but it's a common practice in today's shopping environment.

-For instance, if you've been to Coscto, you may be familiar with the Kirkland brand, which consists of items from clothes to food.
+For instance, if you've been to Costco, you may be familiar with the Kirkland brand, which consists of items from clothes to food.
 Kirkland Signature generates about one-quarter of Costco Wholesale's sales and is known as a private-label brand.
-Amazon also has an extensive list of private-label brands you might never have realized existed.
+Amazon also has private-label brands you might never have realized existed.

 What is private labeling?

 "Private labeling is selling products a business makes under another company's or business's brand," said Sara Nesbitt, CEO of Coastal Carolina Soap Co., who has three private-label accounts.
 "It is a fabulous way for a brand to put their products in people's hands.
 For the business carrying these products, private labeling allows them to sell products they have no way of manufacturing themselves with their unique brand on them."

 Private labeling can also describe the practice of taking an ingredient or component supplied and produced by a secondary company and using it to benefit another brand's product, often without explicit attribution, added Rob Terenzi, co-founder of Vega Coffee.
 Most private-labeled products are sold at a lower cost.

 How does it work?

 Private-label manufacturers secure deals with individuals or brands to sell their products under the manufacturer's name with no attribution.
 The products can be sold independently or in support of other products.

 For example, Vega Coffee is purchased by ice cream manufacturers as an ingredient and by other coffee brands to be sold in their marketing and packaging materials.
 Even though the brand doesn't receive recognition, it experiences increased sales volume, helping it lower costs across consumer-facing product lines and paying its farmers for their contributions, said Terenzi.